 Basically both options suck

 So we can work out butts off, be way worse off mentally, emotionally and physically.
-With possibly worse consequences and possibility burning out.
+With possibly worse consequences and possibly burning out.
 But make a decent income to support our families and meet our obligations.
 How long that can be sustained is different for us all.
-But for me I made it about a decade or so (with one long term leave and several short term leaves, so not an employee my employer Valued for that reason).
+But for me, I made it about a decade or so (with one long-term leave and several short-term leaves, so not an employee my employer Valued for that reason).
 And I had severe depression.
 And two suicide attempts.
 All to try to make a sustainable income.

 So when someone is working with chronic pain do Not assume they are thriving or they have less pain.
 It may be that they are holding on as best they can because they lack choices.
 They are just trying to survive as best they can.
 And the world isn’t exactly helping them in any way.
 I’ve been there myself.
 It did not work out well at all.
 But maybe for others without the risk of depression they might hold on better than I did.
 But it is still survival mode and that is a hard way to exist, man.

 When we have options like flex work.
 Or we can work part-time because we have a partner who earns enough full-time to make it feasible for us budget-wise.
 Then it is possible to work and cope and manage and pace.
 Do wonderful things.
 If we can manage our pain and pace- and work- we can succeed.
 No matter how you manage to do that, we can succeed in the workforce if we can achieve that.
 Depends on the type of work, the type of flexibility, the hours, how we manage our pain, how we manage pacing- all sorts of factors.
 So some of us Do thrive in the workforce.
 And that is awesome.

 But many of us are stuck in between that rock and a hard place.
 In survival mode working but can’t afford to not work or be disabled.
 And that really means the system doesn’t work for us at all.